Trighhorn/Bento/README.md

 You can use different Add-ons/Extensions for it

-- If you use Firefox: [Custom New Tab Page](https://addons.mozilla.org/en-US/firefox/addon/custom-new-tab-page/?src=search) and make sure you enable "Force links to open in the top frame (experimental)" in the extension's prefereces page.
+- If you use Firefox: [Custom New Tab Page](https://addons.mozilla.org/en-US/firefox/addon/custom-new-tab-page/?src=search)
 - If you use Chromium (Brave, Vivaldi, Chrome): [Custom New Tab URL](https://chrome.google.com/webstore/detail/custom-new-tab-url/mmjbdbjnoablegbkcklggeknkfcjkjia)

 ## 🎨 Customization